 Consider regular skin checks.

 Lastly, aside from wearing sunscreen and investing in sun-protective accessories, regular skin checks are essential.
-Dr. Lim suggests performing a self-examination three times a year with a mirror.
-Simply look for indications of a new mole or a changing mole, which appears different to the rest. ''It is super easy and convenient to [use your phone camera] to take a reference photograph and to look for any changes,'' concludes Dr. Lim.
+Dr Lim suggests performing a self-examination three times a year with a mirror.
+Simply look for indications of a new mole or a changing mole, which appears different from the rest. ''It is super easy and convenient to [use your phone camera] to take a reference photograph and to look for any changes,'' concludes Dr Lim.
 If you are concerned about a mole, it pays to book an appointment with your doctor or a consultant dermatologist for further examination.